awsdocs/amazon-emr-release-guide/doc_source/emr-spark-application.md

-# Write a Spark Application<a name="emr-spark-application"></a>
+# Write a Spark application<a name="emr-spark-application"></a>

 [Spark](https://aws.amazon.com/big-data/what-is-spark/) applications can be written in Scala, Java, or Python\.
-There are several examples of Spark applications located on [Spark Examples](https://spark.apache.org/examples.html) topic in the Apache Spark documentation\.
+There are several examples of Spark applications located on [Spark examples](https://spark.apache.org/examples.html) topic in the Apache Spark documentation\.
 The Estimating Pi example is shown below in the three natively supported applications\.
 You can also view complete examples in `$SPARK_HOME/examples` and at [GitHub](https://github.com/apache/spark/tree/master/examples/src/main)\.
-For more information about how to build JARs for Spark, see the [Quick Start](https://spark.apache.org/docs/latest/quick-start.html) topic in the Apache Spark documentation\.
+For more information about how to build JARs for Spark, see the [Quick start](https://spark.apache.org/docs/latest/quick-start.html) topic in the Apache Spark documentation\.

 ## Scala<a name="emr-spark-application-scala"></a>

 To avoid Scala compatibility issues, we suggest you use Spark dependencies for the correct Scala version when you compile a Spark application for an Amazon EMR cluster\.
 The Scala version you should use depends on the version of Spark installed on your cluster\.
 For example, EMR Release 5\.30\.1 uses Spark 2\.4\.5, which is built with Scala 2\.11\.
 If your cluster uses EMR version 5\.30\.1, use Spark dependencies for Scala 2\.11\.
-For more information about the Scala versions used by Spark, see the [Apache Spark Documentation](https://spark.apache.org/documentation.html)\.
+For more information about the Scala versions used by Spark, see the [Apache Spark documentation](https://spark.apache.org/documentation.html)\.

 ```
 package org.apache.spark.examples